section-engineering-education/engineering-education/content/articles/machine-learning-regression-evaluation-metrics/index.md

 **Disadvantages**
 - When compared to *MAE* it is less robust to outliers.
 ### R Squared (R²)
 This metric is used to describe the goodness of fit of linear regression.
-It is also known as the coefficient of determination.
+We also refer to it as the coefficient of determination.
 Simply put R² is used to show :

 "How the change in the output (y) is a result of the change in the input (x).